How digital rail revenue management can accelerate revenue recognition with enhanced compliance

 - Manual processes: What you want to look for in your revenue management system is paperless exchange of pricing data as well as paperless billing.
 This can help you avoid manual human errors and expediate the billing process.

-- Poor data: Another roadblock for short lines is inadequate data management on the part of short line railroads.
+- Poor data quality: Another roadblock for short lines is inadequate data management on the part of short line railroads.
 Manual data records, system silos, and a lack of integration leads to a lack of transparency across systems, and a loss of time associated with manual processing, from accessing rates to invoicing.

 Once short lines are able to access these rates through an electronic network, they’ll be able to generate a price quote based on the price repository, as well as other specifications like discounts.
 They’ll also be able to access a currency exchange rating engine with the latest exchange prices.